PhilaController/BudgetComparisonTool/README.md

-# Visualizing the Proposed FY22 Budget
+# Visualizing the City of Philadelphia's Budget

-The code behind the interactive visualization of Philadelphia's proposed FY22 budget, released April 15, 2021.
+The code behind the interactive visualization of Philadelphia's budget.
+There are visualizations for multiple versions of the budget:

-Explore the interactive visualization [here](http://controller.phila.gov/philadelphia-audits/the-proposed-fy22-budget/).
+- [The Proposed FY22 Budget](http://controller.phila.gov/philadelphia-audits/the-proposed-fy22-budget/), proposed by the Mayor on April 15, 2021.
+- [The Adopted FY22 Budget](http://controller.phila.gov/philadelphia-audits/the-adopted-fy22-budget/), approved by City Council on June 24, 2021.

 ![FY22 Spending Changes](public/budget-tool-long.gif)